ploomber/projects/guides/spec-api-python/_source.md

 ls output
 ```

 ## Updating the pipeline

-Ploomber automatically cache your pipeline’s previous results, and only runs tasks that changed since your last execution.
+Ploomber automatically caches your pipeline’s previous results and only runs tasks that changed since your last execution.

-To see how it works, execute the following to modify the `2-clean.py` script
+Execute the following to modify the `2-clean.py` script

 ```python
 from pathlib import Path